baselakasha/baselakasha/README.md

 ## About
 I am an experienced software developer who thinks differently and critically.
 My passion for technology and curiosity led me to learn programming at a young age.
 Over the few past years, I have been involved in several software projects and I developed the skills that make a professional software developer.

+I work on open source project in my free time and I translate open source project to Arabic.
+One of the project I translated: [CSS Grid Garden](https://github.com/thomaspark/gridgarden)

 💡 You can visit my portfolio: [https://www.baselakasha.com](https://www.baselakasha.com)

 ## Get in touch